brmson/yodaqa/doc/ENTAILMENT.md

 Now we will try to (very) broadly show the solutions for the given question categories.
  We consider only freebase search, as the fulltext search would have different properties.
-* Questions about properties: Has X received an academy award – We would have to look for the “awards” property of X.
+* **Questions about properties:** Has X received an academy award – We would have to look for the “awards” property of X.
+	We may use fbpath infrastructure to learn mapping from dataset to properties.
-* Questions about 2 entity relations: Did X play in/direct/wrote screenplay for Y – We will have to search a path from X to Y with the same/similar label as the verb.
+* **Questions about 2 entity relations:** Did X play in/direct/wrote screenplay for Y – We will have to search a path from X to Y with the same/similar label as the verb.
 For example when we ask “Did Keanu Reeves direct the Matrix?”, the answer should be no.
+	We may again use the fbpath infrastructure to learn mapping from dataset to property paths between given concepts.
-* Questions about 3 entity relations: Did X play with Y in a movie? - Questions of this kind have more 'concepts' which we currently do not answer, but it might still be desirable to do so.
-Considering the graph structure of the database, it is definitely not trivial.
+* **Questions about 3 entity relations:** Did X play with Y in a movie? - Questions of this kind have more 'concepts' and we must consider the graph structure of the database.
+	We can construct sub-graph match patterns like the paths for 2-entity relation matching.

 ## Answering from Fulltext Knowledge Bases